LLLF/chifoumi/readme.md

 - ionic emulate android
 - cordova run android --list
 - cordova run android --device
+You can add additional flags when using  ionic run.

+-c will show console logs.
+-s will show server logs.
+-l will perform live reload of the application when code changes.
+So you can use something like ionic run android -cls

+Note that for livereload to work if the device is not connected directly make sure its in the same network as the serving device.
+Make sure to serve to a local IP address in this case (you can use ionic address to change that).

 ## Unit tests
 - npm test